legacy-seismic-data/legacy-seismic-data.github.io/organizations/Iceland.md

 Recording of analog seismic records in Iceland began in 1910 when the first seismograph was installed in Reykjavík.
 The number of seismic stations increased greatly in the 1970s and reached a maximum in the late 1980s.
 Digital recording began in 1990 and since 2010, all seismic recordings have been digital.

-A project to make historical seismograms from stations in Iceland available in digital form was initiated in 2017 by Sigurður Jakobsson and Páll Einarson, with an inital grant from Eggertssjódur.
+The project to make historical seismograms from stations in Iceland available in digital form was initiated in 2017 by Sigurður Jakobsson and Páll Einarson, with an inital grant from Eggertssjódur.

 [IES Seismogram Archives](http://seismis.hi.is/).
 ## Stations